AGGRAVATED ASSAULT ATTORNEYS IN ALLEN, TEXAS

 If convicted of domestic assault in Texas, you could face the following consequences:

-If someone obtains a protective order against you, you may be barred from seeing your children or even from entering your own home.
+If someone obtains a protective order against you, it may bar you from seeing your children or even just entering your own home.

 Evidence of domestic violence can significantly affect child custody and visitation arrangements.